“Is it safe to use hotel WiFi?”

 The MITM attack is a type of cyberattack where a hacker sneakily inserts himself between your device and the server your device communicates with.

-By doing so, the hacker intercepts all the data that is transmitted from and to your device and then uses it for shady purposes.
+By doing so, the hacker intercepts all the data that is transmitted from and to your device and then uses it for his shady purposes.

 So, if you try to use online banking on a hotel Wi-Fi connection without taking appropriate security measures, you can literally lose all the savings on your bank account.

-What you have to remember is everything that you type in on your laptop or smartphone on a guest WiFi be it account credentials, passwords, banking information or other valuable data can be potentially snooped on.
+What you have to remember is everything that you type in on your laptop or smartphone on a guest WiFi, be it account credentials, passwords, banking information, or other valuable data, can be potentially snooped on.

 That is why it is wise to use reliable encryption tools to prevent yourself from becoming a victim of cybercrime.

 How To Stay Protected On Your Hotel’s WiFi